habbes/musings/2019-08-19-manuscript-recap-and-progress.md

 We hope that by the end of year we'll have people using the product for real work and getting value from it.

+PS: I did not participate in the Zindi data science challenge I mentioned in my last post.
+I got trapped in tutorial hell trying to take the fast.ai course and lost track.